jhpyle/docassemble/_docs/modifiers.md

 {% include side-by-side.html demo="script" %}

-This [JavaScript] will be executed when the screen loads.
+This [JavaScript] will be executed when the screen loads, prior to the triggering of the `daPageLoad` event.

 To add [JavaScript] or [CSS] to all questions, you can use a [`features`] block to include [JavaScript] and [CSS] files on the web